paddyfox/cucumber-example/README.md

 -Dbrowserstack.logging=OFF
 ```

-To override Browserstack logging levels from their default to turning all logs on and at error level, pass the following property:
+To override Browserstack logging levels from their default to turning all logs on and at error level, pass the following
+property:

 ```
 -Dbrowserstack.logging=ON
 ```

 ## Properties

 Properties are retrieved by default from a file called **dev1.properties**, which should be located under:

 src > main > resources > properties

-The properties declared here can be overriden, however, if specified as a system property at runtime.
+The properties declared here can be overridden, however, if specified as a system property at runtime.

 For example, if you declare the following property in your **dev1.properties** file: